techsafari/django-tenant-schemas/README.rst

 =====================
 This is a Fork of the project found here: https://github.com/bernardopires/django-tenant-schemas

-The master branch of this fork includes our proposed Merge Requests so that we can continue working with django-tenant-schemas while the original maintainer on accepting these proposed changes.
+The master branch of this fork includes our proposed Merge Requests so that we can continue working with django-tenant-schemas while working with the original maintainer on accepting these proposed changes.

 The updates include:

 * Supporting non-auto-incrementing ids (e.g. UUIDs) for tenant models
 * Supporting multiple tenant-aware database connections
 * Supporting the UserModel residing in the public schema, rather than the tenant schema